Diversity statement

 In this course we expect students to adhere to Southwestern University's honor code.
 This means that you will complete your work honestly, with integrity, and support and environment of integrity within the class.
 While you may collaborate on homework, all work that you submit should reflect your own effort and understanding.
 The following actions represent acceptable forms of collaboration:

-The following actions represent unacceptable forms of collaboration: A good rule of thumb is that you should be able to reproduce the solutions that you turn in without needing to refer to your writeup.
+The following actions represent unacceptable forms of collaboration: I cannot emphasize enough that I want you all to collaborate as much as possible.
+I want you to teach each other how to solve problems, because these exchanges are mutually beneficial.
+What I don't want is for you to exchange information in ways that substitutes for actual learning.
+A good rule of thumb is that you should be able to reproduce the solutions that you turn in without needing to refer to your writeup.
 If I suspect that you have not followed the honor code, I reserve the right to ask you to explain the solutions that you submitted, and I will be significantly more inclined to press charges if you cannot reproduce your own work.
 Additionally, when you are solving participation or homework problems, you should not consult with students who are not in this class, nor should you consult any online resources other than the textbook or posted class materials.

 All honor code violations will be handled according to university guidelines.
 If it is your first violation, you and I will have the opportunity to come to a joint resolution.
 Otherwise, you will be referred to honor code hearing board for a hearing.